Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/dream-of-the-blue-veil-tce.md

 aliases: ["Dream of the Blue Veil"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Tasha's Cauldron of Everything p.
-106
+BookSource: "Tasha's Cauldron of Everything p.
+106"
 ---
 # Dream of the Blue Veil
 *7th-level, Conjuration*